 Whale shark feeding, Yucatán, Mexico: At 7mm, the Olympus 7–14mm f/2.8 is the widest on the market, making it an ideal lens for large pelagics in blue water, where the distortion from the lens–port combination is much less noticeable

 Coral seascape, Bali, Indonesia: As an alternative to the Olympus 7–14mm f/2.8 that won’t break the bank, the Olympus 9–18mm f/4–5.6 offers a nice balance of wide-angle possibilities as well as working well for fish portraits

 Panasonic Lumix G X Vario 12–35mm f/2.8 II

 Offering a classic equivalent focal length range of 24–70mm, the Panasonic 12–35mm f/2.8 is metal-barreled and weather-sealed, and offers superb image quality.
 An ideal travel lens for topside use, it’s also nice to have when capturing more timid marine life where the extra reach comes in handy, and it performs well for capturing video as well.
 Like the 14–42mm, it can be paired with wet lenses to open up possibilities for a broad range of subjects.
-The Olympus equivalent, the Olympus 12–40mm f/2.8, which is a little less pricey at $850, is also a versatile topside/underwater dual-use lens.
+The Olympus equivalent, the Olympus 12–40mm f/2.8 Pro II, which is the same price, is also a versatile topside/underwater dual-use lens.

 Panasonic Lumix G X Vario 14–42mm f/3.5–5.6 Power Zoom